Have you noticed the increased interest in introverts and sensitive people?

 How to Learn about Highly Sensitive People

-There are many wonderful and important websites offering information on the highly sensitive person.
-This list, however, includes only websites dedicated to the highly sensitive person.
+There are many wonderful and important websites offering information on the sensitive person.
+This list, however, includes only websites dedicated to the sensitive person.
 They are listed in alphabetical order.
 Because many cover a wide range of topic related to HSP’s I have created a legend so you know what each website offers information on:

 T: trait B: blog W: work and career H: health R: resources A: author C: coaching

 - David Ritchey Author David Ritchey spent 12 years researching people with transpersonal experiences which resulted in his book, The H.I.S.S. of the A.S.P.
-This carefully researched book is important for highly sensitive people since it details the many ways in which the highly sensitive trait can manifest.
+This carefully researched book is important for sensitive people since it details the many ways in which the highly sensitive trait can manifest.
 T A

 - Dr. Judith Orloff Judith Orloff, author of Emotional Freedom, is a psychiatrist who specializes in emotional healing with an emphasis on mind-body integration and relationship management for intuitives.
 Dr. Orloff offers numerous articles and videos, has her own blog and blogs for The Huffington Post and Psychology Today.
 She lectures frequently and provides many resources on her website.
 B W H R A